sagemath/trac_to_gh/Issue 7442.md

 # Issue 7442: Update scipy to the latest version (0.7.1)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7442

 Original creator: mhansen